azimut/challenges/protohackers/README.md

 Unfortunately Factor seems unable to `receive` empty UDP packets/datagrams.
 Which are a requirement for this challenge.

+### 05 Mob in the middle

+An evil tcp proxy for the chat protocol made on exercise #3.
+It rewrites some very specific text content.

 ## Dev

 ### Tunnel